JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/ChunkEntityResolver.md

 For available pretrained models please see the [Models Hub](https://nlp.johnsnowlabs.com/models?task=Entity+Resolution).

-Importand Note: This annotator has been deprecated
+`Importand Note`: This annotator has been deprecated.
 {%- endcapture -%}

 {%- capture model_input_anno -%}